RangGames/RangGiftBox/README.md

 ## API Usage

-RangGiftBox provides a public API for developers to integrate with their plugins.
+CreeperGiftBox provides a public API for developers to integrate with their plugins.

 ### Getting the API
 ```java